-b. return a 200 OK status code with the updated location reporting configuration information in the response or a 204 No Content status code.
+b. return a 200 OK status code with the updated location reporting configuration information in the response or a 204 No Content status code;

+and

+3. if errors occur when processing the request, respond to the VAL Server with an appropriate error response as specified in clause 7.1.1.5.